applicationdesignframework/applicationdesignframework.github.io/examples/iam-session-broker/README.md

-## Use cases
+## Use case

 A multi-tenant SaaS offering composes multiple applications.
 Applications use a shared IAM Session Broker library to scope user access to their tenant’s boundary.
 SaaS provider wants to build a shared IAM Session Broker application instead to reduce operational overhead and improve security posture.
 The application should initially support the ABAC authorization strategy.

-## Stories and flows

-* Scope the user access to their tenant’s boundary
+### Business flow
 * SaaS admin registers users for Yellow and Blue tenants
 * Yellow user authenticates
 * Yellow user downloads Yellow data

+## Features and stories
+Feature: Tenant isolation
-  * Yellow user gets access denied when trying to download Blue data
+* Job story: Scope the user access to their tenant’s boundary

 ## Requirements